 Breast reduction patients are among the most satisfied with their results of all plastic surgery patients.
 Having smaller, lighter breasts that are better proportioned to your body can not only help relieve pain and discomfort, but you will also enjoy greater freedom in many of your daily activities.
-Imagine finding bras that fit comfortably, enjoying exercise without feeling self-conscious about your breasts, and feeling more confident in your appearance every day.Click to request your Free Consult with Dr. Branman
+Imagine finding bras that fit comfortably, enjoying exercise without feeling self-conscious about your breasts, and feeling more confident in your appearance every day.Click to request your Consultation with Dr. Branman

 Your Consultation: the First Step

 During a consultation, Dr. Branman will listen to your concerns and evaluate your current breast size and shape.
 He will discuss with you the various factors that can affect your results, such as your age, any existing asymmetry, and your natural body proportions.